USC sophomore creates a college tutoring platform | Daily Trojan

 Adomian said he hoped TutorTies would provide a more streamlined, personal experience for students looking for help with classes.

 “I want to be able to provide a service … to make the process of going through school and getting your degree something that is not easier, but more manageable,” Adomian said.
-“Nobody wants to spend hours of their undergraduate career looking for the right tutor being charged too much from a big tutoring company”
+“Nobody wants to spend hours of their undergraduate career looking for the right tutor being charged too much from a big tutoring company.”

-Note: Correction: An earlier version of this story stated that TutorTies tutors had booked 20 sessions in three months.
-They booked the sessions in about three weeks.
-The Daily Trojan regrets this error.